kanghj/sublime-text-github-search-plugin/README.md

-# Sublime Text Github Code Search plugin
+# Sublime Text Github Issue Search plugin

-A plugin to search github code.
+A plugin to search github issues.

 #Usage

 On any piece of code, highlight it and press ctrl+alt+g.
-Alernatively, select `Github Code Search` when right-clicking on any selected code.
+Alernatively, select `Github Issue Search` when right-clicking on any selected code.

 #Future work